levi-law/agentic-company/docs/roadmap.md

-# Project roadmap
+# Project Roadmap

-This roadmap outlines the development phases for delivering the complete Business‑Builder Agent platform—a comprehensive system that transforms entrepreneurial ideas into fully operational, production‑ready businesses across all domains: technical, marketing, sales, finance, legal, operations, and HR.
+This roadmap outlines the development phases for delivering the complete Business‑Builder Agent platform—a universal system that transforms entrepreneurial ideas into fully operational, production‑ready businesses of any type.
+Whether creating e‑commerce stores, SaaS platforms, consulting firms, healthcare practices, local services, or any other business model, the platform covers all domains: technical, marketing, sales, finance, legal, operations, and HR.

 ## Phase 1: Foundation & Core Platform (Months 1‑6)